Dimezis/BlurView/BlurView_3.0.md

 ## Migration

-Now you have to wrap the content you want to blur into a `BlurTarget`, and the BlurTarget may not contain a BlurView that targets the same BlurTarget.
+Now you have to wrap the content you want to blur into a `BlurTarget`, and pass it into the `setupWith()` method of the `BlurView`.
+The BlurTarget may not contain a BlurView that targets the same BlurTarget.

 While the BlurView keeps honoring its position, scale, rotation transformations, you now have to manually notify it about certain changes.